 Proposed stormwater management strategies must address the runoff volume reduction requirements described in §503 of the WDO and must include appropriate stormwater BMPs to address the other applicable post-construction runoff control requirements of the WDO.
+Measurable Goal(s):

-Continue to administer and enforce the WDO.
+• Continue to administer and enforce the WDO.